ginstrom/paladin-novel/chapters/11_first-blood-first-miracle.md

 The priest smiled, placing a hand on Gond's shoulder.
 "She already has, my friend.
 She already has."

-As word of the miracle spread through the camp, Gond found himself surrounded by refugees seeking his blessing, his touch, his guidance.
-They knelt before him, reached out to brush his robes, whispered prayers in his name.
-The reluctant mercenary was gone, replaced by something he had never wanted to become but could no longer deny.

 Dax stood and walked to him, his young face solemn with understanding beyond his years.
 "Thank you," he said simply, then knelt and kissed Gond's hand.

 The gesture broke something inside Gond's chest.
 He pulled the boy to his feet, then looked out over the faces of his people—for they were his people now, bound to him by faith and miracle and the golden light that had flowed from his hands.